Ali-Papi/compositionalIGFoamParent/docs/installation.rst

 Note that if you want to use the latest version of PMF, it is necessary to have a sufficiently recent installation of openfoam.

+**NOTE THAT OpenFOAM-11 and later are not supported, switch to the openfoam.com versions**

 The main development branch **dev** generally work with recent version from `openFOAM.com <https://www.openfoam.com/>`_ (currently v2206).
 Note that intermediate *December* version (i.e. v1912, v2012v, v2112...) are not tested.

 Development branches